 The Master's program serves a dual purpose.
 For some students it will be a terminal program of mathematics education; for others it will lead to study and research at the doctoral level.
-To earn the Master of Science degree, the student must satisfy course and residency requirements, and achieve two passes at the M.S. level among three Exams in Real Analysis, Complex Analysis and Algebra prior to the start of the second year.
+To earn the Master of Science degree, the student must: (1) satisfy course and (2) residency requirements, and (3) achieve two passes at the M.S. level among four exams in Real Analysis, Complex Analysis, Algebra or Applied Mathematics.

-Mathematics 199, 297, 298, 299, and 399 may not be used to fulfill course requirements.
+MATH 199, 297, 298, 299, and 399 may not be used to fulfill course requirements.

 The residency requirement ordinarily is satisfied by full-time enrollment for three quarters immediately preceding the award of the M.S. degree.
 When appropriate, a leave of absence may be granted between matriculation and the final quarters of study.

 In order to confer the MS degree, one must advance to candidacy at the MS level, prior to the quarter in which they plan to graduate.
 If the candidate is not advanced before the beginning of the quarter in which all requirements are completed, the degree will not be conferred until the end of the following quarter.
 Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Division website, where filing fees and deadlines may also be found.